Graphs with nonnegative resistance curvature: Relative resistance the spanning tree polytope

-\end{definition} \begin{example} The $3$-cycle has vertices $u,v,w$ and edges $uv,vw,uw$.
-It has $3$ spanning trees $\{uv,vw\}, \{vw,uw\},\{uv,uw\}$ and $P(G)$ is a triangle in $\R^3$ with vertices $(1,1,0),(0,1,1),(1,0,1)$. \end{example} \begin{remark}[open spanning tree polytope] The spanning tree polytope is not full-dimensional in $\R^E$ by Foster's theorems (see below).
+\end{example} \begin{remark}[open spanning tree polytope] The spanning tree polytope is not full-dimensional in $\R^E$ by Foster's theorems (see below).
 For this reason, when referring to the \emph{open spanning tree polytope} $P(G)^{\circ}$, we mean its relative interior in the affine subspace in which it lives.
 In particular, the spanning tree polytope of a tree $T$ is a point $e_T$, and so is its relative interior.
 This is important when $G$ is a path, for instance in Theorem \ref{thm: intersecting trees and matchings}. \end{remark} In a weighted graph, one associates finite positive weights $(c_e)_{e\in E}$ to the edges of $G$.
 Rather than working with the effective resistance $\omega_{uv}$ as introduced in \eqref{eq: definition effective resistance}, we consider the \emph{relative resistance} $r_e=\omega_{e}c_{e}$ defined on the edges of a graph.
 We recall its definition. \begin{definition}[relative resistance] The \emph{relative resistance} of an edge $e\in E$ is

 \end{definition} The homogeneous polynomial $Z_G(c)=\sum_T\prod_{t\in T}c_t$ in the denominator of \eqref{eq: definition relative resistance} is called the Kirchhoff polynomial of $G$, and we note that $r_e\cdot Z_G = c_e\cdot\partial Z_G/\partial c_e $.
 From Euler's homogeneous function theorem, one recovers the following classical result in electrical circuit analysis: \begin{theorem}[Foster's theorem \cite{foster_1949_average}] $\sum_{e\in E}r_e(c) = \vert V\vert -1$ for any $0<c<\infty$. \end{theorem} We strengthen Foster's theorem to a localized version on the biconnected components of $G$: \begin{theorem}[local Foster's theorem] $\sum_{e\in E(U)}r_e(c) = \vert U\vert -1$ for any $0<c<\infty$, whenever $U\subseteq V$ and $E(U)\subseteq E$ are the vertices and edges of a biconnected component of $G$. \end{theorem} \begin{proof} This follows from \eqref{eq: definition relative resistance} and the fact that every spanning tree has the same number of edges in every biconnected component, namely, the size of the component minus one.
 The biconnected components of a graph are the connected components of the corresponding cycle matroid. \end{proof}